The Big Picture On DSCR Loan Pros and Cons:

 • More Property Types: Portfolio lenders often allow types of properties beyond just single-family homes and 2-4 unit multifamily properties.
 Loan options could cover mixed-use properties, apartment buildings with five or more units, and other property types that are harder to finance than single-family rentals.

-Cons of DSCR Loans
+Cons of a DSCR Loan

 For all those advantages, DSCR loans come with their share of drawbacks compared to conventional loans.

-• Higher DSCR Loan Interest Rates: Often DSCR loans come with slightly higher interest rates than conventional mortgage loans.
+• Higher DSCR Loan Interest Rates: Often, DSCR loans come with slightly higher interest rates than conventional mortgage loans.

 • Potentially Higher Credit Score Requirements: Some DSCR lenders require a minimum credit score of 680 or 700.